molstar/molrender/README.md

 ## Usage
 Molrender creates images of the following types: `model`, `assembly`, `chain`, `chain-list`, `models`, or `all`.
 Either as `png` or `jpeg`.
+`cif` and `bcif` are supported as input files, content with `.gz` extension will be automatically decompressed while reading.

 ### Create all images as PNG
     molrender all /path/to/5cbg.cif /path/to/out/